 ''' First, make sure indexes and packages are up to date. pkg update pkg upgrade Then install dependencies for the cryptography library. pkg install python build-essential openssl libffi rust Make sure pip is up to date, and install the wheel module. pip3 install wheel pip --upgrade To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android" Start the install process for the cryptography module.
-Depending on your device, this can take several minutes. since the module must be compiled locally on your device. pip3 install cryptography If the above installation succeeds, you can now install Reticulum and any related software pip3 install rns '''
+Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip3 install cryptography If the above installation succeeds, you can now install '''

+Reticulum and any related software pip3 install rns

 It is also possible to include Reticulum in apps compiled and distributed as Android APKs.
 A detailed tutorial and example source code will be included here at a later point.
+Until then you can use the Sideband source code as an example and startig point.